Testament of Youth

 Testament of Youth is a memoir of British nurse and activist Vera Brittain (1893–1970), published in 1933.
 Brittain's memoir covers the years 1900 to 1925, and continues with Testament of Experience, published in 1957, and encompassing the years 1925 to 1950.
 Between these two books comes Testament of Friendship (published in 1940), which is essentially a memoir of Brittain's close colleague and friend Winifred Holtby.
 A final segment of memoir, to be called Testament of Faith or Testament of Time, was planned by Brittain but remained unfinished at her death.

-Testament of Youth has been acclaimed as a classic for its description of the impact of World War I on the lives of women and the middle-class civilian population of the United Kingdom.
+Testament of Youth has been acclaimed as a classic for its description of the impact of the First World War on the lives of women and the middle-class civilian population of the United Kingdom.
 The book shows how the impact extended into the postwar years.
 It is also considered a classic in feminist literature for its depiction of a woman's pioneering struggle to forge an independent career in a society only grudgingly tolerant of educated women.

+The book has been adapted for television (1979) and for film (2014).